CarlosMoises20/IDS-software/README.md

 https://repo1.maven.org/maven2/org/apache/commons/commons-pool2/2.12.1/commons-pool2-2.12.1.jar

 ### If you want to generate the input datasets in separate, with data pre-processing included run the following command (in root directory).
-You can also define in what format you want to generate the input datasets (JSON or PARQUET), and if you want to skip dataset generation if it already exists
+You can also define in what format you want to generate the input datasets (JSON or PARQUET), and if you want to skip dataset generation if it already exists.
+PARQUET allows a faster processing but JSON allows you to see the content in a legible format.
 ```python3
 python .\generate_input_datasets.py --dataset_format ("json" or "parquet"; by default is "parquet") --skip_dataset_generation_if_exists ("True" or "False"; by default is True)
 ```